SATURDAY, JANUARY 16, 2021

 *STAY HOME and avoid close contact with people who are sick.

 *WEAR a mask or cloth face covering when out in public places.

-The lunch/breakfast pickup schedule goes back to the way it was done in the spring.
+schedule goes back to the way it was done in the spring.
 Kids pick up meals at whatever school they attend or whichever is closest to where they live, except for Highland Middle School students who pick up their meals at Coronado Elementary.
 Students must show their school ID or provide name, home campus and grade to receive ONE lunch/breakfast.
-Pickup is from 11:30am until 12:30pm.
+Pickup is from 11:30am until 12:30pm.)
+Find out more at hobbsschools.net or the HMS Facebook page.
 In keeping with the governor’s orders and state health guidelines, there will be free lunches (with breakfast for next day) handed out every weekday while school is in session in Hobbs.
-Meals are provided for all children from birth to age 18 and are prepared by Nutrition Services of the Hobbs through Municipal Schools.
-Following is a list of meal sites and times meals are served:
+Meals are provided for all children from birth to age 18 and are prepared by Nutrition Services of the Hobbs Municipal Schools.

 *11:30am--4704 Alabama (Alabama and World Drive)